ryannoblett/linode-hook/README.md

 Download linode-hook and place the script in the same location as dehydrated.
 All the configuration for the linode-hook script is done at the top of the script, and is mostly self-explanatory.
 Here's a quick summary.

-- API_KEY - this should point at a file which contains your Linode API key.
+- MY_API_KEY - this should point at a file which contains your Linode API key.
 By default it's ".apikey" in the current working directory.
 - HOSTS - this is a list of hostnames where you want your certificates to be deployed upon successful issue.
+- DEPLOYPATH - this is the base location where certificates will be deployed on the destination servers.

 Finally, configure your services to use the deployed certificates, and implement a strategy to reload the configuration when new certificates are deployed.
 The simplest way is to restart on a regular interval.
 A more exact approach can be seen in the certcheck script (requires an openssl compatible binary).